-Our exhibits focus on nature, science, literacy, art, music and community and create for children the opportunity to develop foundational learning skills.
+Our exhibits focus on nature, science, literacy, art, music and community and allow children the opportunity to develop foundational learning skills.

-Our four exhibit galleries allow families to connect in meaningful ways through purposeful play.
+Four exhibit galleries help families connect in meaningful ways through purposeful play.

-On Friday, November 29, 2013, the Mid-Hudson Children’s Museum will unveil its newest exhibition, Early Learning Junction.
-This dynamic new learning space is specifically designed to encourage the development of critical school readiness skills in children ages 4 and under.
+This dynamic learning space is specifically designed to encourage the development of critical school readiness skills in children ages 4 and under.

 Early Learning Junction invites young children to climb, crawl and scoot their way through the multi-level, interactive “Train Station.”
 Along the way, children will encounter several interactive air-play exhibits, can crank discs up a conveyer belt to a larger-than-life plinko board, explore textures and discover new hide-away spaces.
 And while it may look like a mega-playscape, the “Train Station” is much more, with exhibits that promote skills such as sharing, communication, problem-solving and gross motor coordination – all developmental areas that are critical to school readiness.

 The exhibition also features an enormous custom-built train table to encourage sharing, communication, fine motor coordination, and imaginative play.
 Other exhibits in the Early Learning Junction include “Hudson Hills,” which is a series of vertical ball race tracks, a “Discovery Table” that features rotating hands-on activities, and the News Stand: a cozy reading nook filled with books and comfy seats.

-Developed with funding from the United Way of the Dutchess-Orange Region and the Dyson Foundation, the opening of the Early Learning Junction exhibition is also significant because it opened the door for a new collaborative partnership between the Mid-Hudson Children’s Museum, the Smithsonian Early Enrichment Center (SEEC) in Washington, D.C., and several local pre-K programs.
-Through this partnership, children ages 3-5 attending these pre-K programs are coming to the museum for free programming and play, and families receive free memberships to the museum so parents and caregivers can use the museum as a resource to encourage school readiness in their children.
+Developed with funding from the United Way of the Dutchess-Orange Region and the Dyson Foundation, Early Learning Junction exhibition opened the door for a new collaborative partnership between the Mid-Hudson Children’s Museum, the Smithsonian Early Enrichment Center (SEEC) in Washington, D.C., and several local pre-K programs.

 The purchase of this exhibition was made possible with the generous support of TEG Federal Credit Union.

-Bake a cake, build a house, shop for groceries, or respond to (pretend) emergencies - all in RiverTown.
+Bake a cake, build a house, shop for groceries, create a mesterpiece or be a fire fighter - all in RiverTown!
 Featuring playful, kid-sized shops and storefronts full of engaging activities and play areas, families can celebrate the diversity of the people who live in towns and cities throughout the Hudson Valley.
-In RiverTown, children and adults role-play the activities of the culturally diverse merchants and business people of our community.
+In RiverTown, children and adults role-play the activities of our community.